 After embarking on this risky venture, Creed trains under the ring of Sylvester Stallone’s iconic Rocky Balboa, who’s become jaded about his past.
 Creed succeeds in being a spinoff of a legacy franchise that fully justifies its existence, with or without the title of its predecessors.

 The Witch was Anya Taylor-Joy’s first feature film, and it made her a star.
 In the early 1600s, Thomasin (Anya Taylor-Joy) is the eldest daughter in a family of Puritans led by her parents, William (Ralph Ineson) and Katherine (Kate Dickie).
 After the family is banished by their local religious sect, Thomasin is horrified when her infant brother is stolen out from under her nose.
 Unbeknownst to the family, there really is a witch (Bathsheba Garnett) in the woods, and she has a taste for the young.
 Through her hardships, Thomasin discovers that she also has powers of her own, which only makes things scarier.

-- The best family movies on Netflix right now (December 2022)
+- The best horror movies on Amazon Prime right now

-- The 50 best movies on Netflix right now (December 2022)
+- The 50 best movies on Netflix right now (September 2023)

 - The best shows on Disney+ right now (September 2023)